-In its first year as the Compensation Committee's compensation consultant, Towers Watson formulated the peer group to be used as the basis of its recommendations regarding the 2010 executive compensation program.
-Towers Watson initially identified a group of publicly traded companies using the insurance industry group under the Global Industry Classification Standard in certain industry segments similar to ours, with an emphasis on workers' compensation, multiple property and casualty lines, and other property and casualty insurance.
+In August 2010, Towers Watson proposed the peer group to be used as the basis of its recommendations regarding the 2011 executive compensation program.
+Towers Watson initially identified a group of publicly traded companies in certain industry segments similar to ours, with an emphasis on workers' compensation, multiple property and casualty lines, and other property and casualty insurance.
 Towers Watson then established size ranges for financial criteria such as gross premiums written and market capitalization.
 Other metrics, such as net income, return on equity, return on assets and combined ratio were also considered.
 In addition, Towers Watson considered the size criteria and number of peer companies generally suggested by institutional investors.
 Towers Watson then concluded that the resulting ranges, as well as the number of companies identified provided the Compensation Committee with an appropriate peer group for benchmarking purposes.
-Management, and then the Compensation Committee, approved the peer group recommended by Towers Watson.
-Ultimately, the peer group companies were selected because Towers Watson and the Compensation Committee believed this was a valid group to use for purposes of comparing the compensation practices and levels of these similarly situated companies to our executive compensation program.
+Management, and then the Compensation Committee, approved the 2011 peer group recommended by Towers Watson, and Pay Governance subsequently agreed that this peer group was an appropriate group.
+Ultimately, each of the peer group companies and the peer group were selected because Towers Watson and the Compensation Committee believed that this was a valid group to use for purposes of comparing the compensation practices and levels of these similarly situated companies to our executive compensation program.

-The 2010 peer group approved by the Compensation Committee differed from the 2009 peer group in that it now includes AMERISAFE, Inc., which is similar to the Company in terms of its business focus and size, and no longer includes Argo Group International Holdings, Ltd., which is less comparable to the Company due to its large size and its heavy emphasis on specialty insurance lines.
+The 2011 peer group approved by the Compensation Committee differed from the 2010 peer group in that it now includes Meadowbrook Insurance Group, Inc. and Safety Insurance Group, Inc., which are similar to the Company in terms of their business focus, size and performance, and no longer includes American Physicians Capital, PMA Capital and Zenith National Insurance, which were affected by merger and acquisition activities.

-As of November 2009, the range of the gross premiums written, net income, market capitalizations and the returns on equity of the companies in the 2010 peer group were as follows:
+As of November 2010, the range of the gross premiums written, net income, market capitalizations and the returns on equity of the companies in the 2011 peer group were as follows:

-Premiums Written (\$M) Net Income (\$M) Market Cap (\$M) Return on Equity(%)
+Pı Wr Net Income (\$M) Market Cap (\$M) Return on Equity(%)

-75th Percentile \$1,006 \$ 66 \$974 12.14
+75th Percentile \$ 1,045 \$ 94 \$ 880 14.20

-Median \$ 622 \$ 44 \$773 8.12
+Median \$ 662 \$ 53 \$ 635 12.11

-25th Percentile \$ 476 \$ 11 \$363 5.02
+25th Percentile \$ 504 \$ 36 \$ 335 5.03

-Employers Holdings, Inc \$ 323 \$102 \$709 22.89
+Employers Holdings, Inc. \$ 380 \$ 83 \$ 718 17.61

-The companies in the 2010 peer group were as follows:
+The companies in the 2011 peer group were as follows:

-Peer Group

-American Physicians

-Capital, Inc.

-Baldwin & Lyons, Inc.

-Erie Indemnity Company

-PMA Capital Corp.

-Seabright Insurance

-Holdings, Inc.

-Tower Group, Inc.

-AMERISAFE, Inc.

-Donegal Group, Inc.

-Harleysville Group, Inc.

-ProAssurance Corp.

-Selective Insurance

-Group, Inc.

-United Fire & Casualty

-Company

-AmTrust Financial

-Services, Inc.

-EMC Insurance Group, Inc.

-The Navigators Group, Inc.

-RLI Corp.

-State Auto Financial

-Corp.

-Zenith National Insurance

-Corp.

-CEO Recommendations
+Peer Group AMERISAFE, Inc. AmTrust Financial Baldwin & Lyons, Inc. Donegal Group, Inc. Services, Inc. Erie Indemnity Company Harleysville Group, Inc. EMC Insurance Group, Inc. The Navigators Group, Inc. ProAssurance Corp.
+Meadowbrook Insurance Safety Insurance Seabright Insurance Group, Inc. Group, Inc. Holdings, Inc. RLI Corp.
+State Auto Financial Corp.
+Tower Group, Inc. Selective Insurance United Fire & Casualty Group, Inc. Company

+NEO Compensation Decisions

 The Compensation Committee solicited the input and recommendations of the CEO in determining compensation for the other NEOs.
-The CEO's input included recommending the levels of base salary and long-term incentive grants for each of the other NEOs.
+The CEO's input included recommending the levels of base salary, long-term incentive grants and discretionary bonuses for each of the other NEOs.
 The CEO also provided recommendations regarding the design of the short- and long-term incentive compensation components, including the specific targets for each applicable performance metric.
-The Compensation Committee considered the recommendations of the CEO, in conjunction with the peer group information and advice and recommendations from Towers Watson, in its creation of the Company's 2010 executive compensation program.
+The Compensation Committee considered the recommendations of the CEO, in conjunction with the peer group information and advice and recommendations from Pay Governance, in its creation of the Company's 2011 executive compensation program.

-Elements of Our 2010 Executive Compensation Program
+Elements of Our 2011 Executive Compensation Program

 The following sections discuss each of the components of our executive compensation program as approved by the Compensation Committee.
-As discussed above, in developing the 2010 executive compensation program, the Compensation Committee considered the survey data, advice and recommendations provided by Towers Watson and the recommendations of the CEO, and determined that the following components remained appropriate for the 2010 executive compensation program:
+As discussed above, in developing the 2011 executive compensation program, the Compensation Committee considered the survey data, advice and recommendations provided by Pay Governance and the recommendations of the CEO, and determined that the following components would be appropriate for the 2011 executive compensation program: